Call and get expert advice from Kamila Jaskula, specialist personal injury solicitor. Find out if you can claim compensation.

-Blackwater Law undertake all accepted knee injury claims on a no win, no fee basis, so there is no risk to you in bringing a compensation claim.
+Blackwater Law undertakes all accepted knee injury claims on a no-win, no-fee basis, so there is no risk to you in bringing a compensation claim.

 Knee injuries can consist of damage to the actual knee cap itself, known medically as the “patella”, which is in turn connected to the tibia (or shinbone) and fibula in your lower leg, and the femur (or thigh bone) in your upper leg.
 Dislocations and fractures to the knee cap and surrounding bones can lead to long-term problems with mobility, which may lead to a higher knee injury compensation claim.

 Injuries to the cartilages of the knee (meniscus and gristle) are also quite common and can be extremely painful and uncomfortable.
 Cartilage is the tough, stiff tissue that is found throughout the human body wherever one bone meets another.
 Cartilage is designed to facilitate movement without painful friction between the bones, and when this is torn or damaged movement can become uncomfortable.